4G: Everything you need to know

 No technology is fault-free, however.
 The problem with 3G lay in the range of service one could expect from the third generation mobile technology.
 This could range from around 400Kbps to somewhere near to 4,000Kbps.
 3G also has a reputation for being unreliable, with sudden drops in speed and complete outages all too common an occurrence.

 4G promises internet speeds that are five times faster than was possible with 3G, as well as a significantly reduced likelihood of losing your connection.
-To put it all into perspective, downloads take just seconds, web pages load instantly and streaming live TV or from services such as Netflix can be done without endless buffering time.
+To put it all into perspective, downloads take just seconds, web pages load instantly and streaming either live TV or services such as Netflix can be done without endless buffering time.

 But then there is also more than one kind of 4G available to customers, with standard 4G promising speeds two and a half times faster than Ultrafast 3G and double-speed 4G speeds up to five times faster.
 Like with 3G before it, there’s no particular standard, with what you get seemingly differing from network to network.